 - Notification of parents or guardian

 - Referral to MAP team for controlled substance abuse offense

-- In-school suspension
+- Motivational Resource Center referral

 - Saturday school detention

 - Notification of law enforcement officials

 - Out-of-school suspension (Administration will call home.)

 - 1. Administration will call parents/guardians to notify them of the Out-of-school suspension.

 - 2. Students may not attend school functions during the suspension period.

 - Expulsion